Titles and Affiliations

 Impact

-The majority of deaths related to breast cancer are caused by breast cancer that has spread to other organs—a process called metastasis—making it imperative to identify better means of combating or preventing this from occurring.
+Most deaths related to breast cancer are caused by breast cancer that has spread to other organs—a process called metastasis—making it imperative to identify better means of combating or preventing this from occurring.
 In pursuit of new therapeutic targets, many researchers have looked beyond the tumor cells themselves to study the tumor microenvironment—the non-cancerous cells and structures that can support tumor growth and progression.
-Dr. Lippman and his team study cells in the tumor microenvironment known as cancer-associated fibroblasts (CAFs).
-Their studies showed that CAFs “educate" breast cancer cells to permanently exhibit more aggressive and metastatic behavior, and that CAFs can enter the bloodstream, alone or clustered with tumor cells, and survive in distant organs (following the same path as a metastatic tumor cell).
-Results of this work may ultimately lead to the development of new treatments that will improve survival for breast cancer patients.

 Progress Thus Far